SURYASNAIR1/Ethical_Hacking_From_Scratch.md/README.md

 - Eg: whois teslamotors.com --> can get plenty of informations

 2. nslookup and dig: Find the IP address of a domain name using nslookup (Name Server Look Up).

+- Eg: nslookup solarcity.com --> IP address of the victim machine can be seen.

+- nslookup -types=ns solarcity --->  IP address of your machine.
+Need to get nameserver of the target machine.

+- nslookup -type=soa solarcity.com --> to get start of 30 records.

+- nslookup -type=mx solarcity.com --> to find mail server of your target machine